hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/orchestra_mounting.md

 ## Installing sshfs

 To have orchestra accessible on your laptop/desktop as a folder, you need to use something called [sshfs](https://en.wikipedia.org/wiki/SSHFS) (ssh filesystem).
 This is a command that is not native to OSX or Windows and you need to go through several steps in order to get it.

+For Windows there are directions here: [https://linhost.info/2012/09/sshfs-in-windows/](https://linhost.info/2012/09/sshfs-in-windows/), but we have not been able to test it.

-Below are 2 ways to get sshfs, and I am listing both since one might work better on some versions of OSX than others.
+Below are 2 ways to get sshfs on OSX or macs, and I am listing both since one might work better on some versions of OSX than others.

 ### OPTION 1